 Each day is filled with choices.
 Those choices without you realizing equal a vote.
 How will you vote for Mama Earth today?

-Costa Rica is in the top 5 of countries that are leading the way into renewable resources.
+Costa Rica is in the top 5 countries that are leading the way into renewable resources.
 It might seem small but it has a really big environmental impact.
 Since 2014 the country’s energy has been coming from 99% renewable sources, and it has been running on 100% renewable energy for over two months twice in the last two years.
 Then, since June 2017 they have been set on eradicating single-use plastic by 2021.
 Click here to continue reading.....

 Amanda Gates.
 Easy, Everyday Habits to be More Eco-Friendly.

-There will be times when you are faced with choosing the easy road or choosing the sustainable road.
+There will be times when you are faced with choosing the easy road or choosing a sustainable road.
 It's not hard but it does require hard, intentional work to dispose of and recycle goods properly.

 This used to be lush amazon forest, now wiped out for Palm Oil plantations.

-* Above photo credit: GreenPeace
+* Above photo credit: Greenpeace